Heavy metal subculture: International variations

 Heavy metal fans can be found in virtually every country in the world.
-Even in some of the more orthodox Muslim countries of the Arab World a tiny metal culture exists, though judicial and religious authorities do not always tolerate it.
+Even in orthodox Muslim countries of the Arab World, a small metal culture exists, though judicial and religious authorities do not always tolerate it.
 In 2003, more than a dozen members and fans of Moroccan heavy metal bands were imprisoned for "undermining the Muslim faith."
-Heavy metal fans in many Arab countries have formed metal cultures, with movements such as Taqwacore.
+Heavy metal fans in American and European Islamic communities have formed their own specific metal cultures, with movements such as Taqwacore.

+Africa now has their own metal scene, inspired by bigger bands from the western hemisphere such as Metallica and Motörhead, putting their own twist on it by writing about their heritage and traditions.
+A band called Overthrust from Botswana played at one of the worlds biggest heavy metal festivals in Germany called Wacken Open Air.

 Examples in fiction

 Heavy metal subculture appears in works of fiction, mostly adult cartoons, and 1980s and 1990s live action movies.